python-can-define-radio/sdr-course/classroom_activities/119-AnalyzeFreq-of-Combined-Signals.md

 - (Optional) Use a Variable block to assit with arranging the display blocks on the GUI operation screen.

 ## How to set the Parameters
+Enter the values shown in the bubbles below.
+Do not enter the units, e.g., "Hz".
+For any parameter not listed, the pre-programmed default value may be used.

 ### For the First GUI Range: